KIDO: Programming

-KIDO has a local wake up program, with nationally syndicated talk shows the rest of the day.
-Weekdays start at 5 a.m. with Kevin Miller in The Morning featuring local news and interviews.
-At 9 a.m.
-Glenn Beck is heard, followed by Dave Ramsey at noon.
-At 3 p.m., it's Sean Hannity followed by Lars Larson at 6 p.m. and Ground Zero with Clyde Lewis at 9 p.m.
-Beginning at 11 p.m. and running all night, it's Coast to Coast AM with George Noory.
+KIDO has a local wake up program, Kevin Miller in The Morning featuring local news and interviews.
+Nationally syndicated talk shows are carried the rest of the day, including Glenn Beck, Dave Ramsey, Sean Hannity, Lars Larson, Ground Zero with Clyde Lewis, and Coast to Coast AM with George Noory.

 Weekends feature shows on money, real estate, gardening, firearms, farming and ranching.
 Computer expert Kim Komando and Somewhere in Time with Art Bell are heard.
 Some weekday shows are repeated and paid brokered programming also airs.

 History

 KIDO's first license was granted on September 2, 1925, with the sequentially assigned call letters of KFXD, to L. H. Strong (Packard Motor Co.) in Logan, Utah, transmitting on 1460 kHz.
 In early 1926, station ownership was transferred to the Service Radio Corporation, still in Logan.
 In early 1927 KFXD's license was allowed to lapse, but a few months it was relicensed to Service Radio, although now located in Jerome, Idaho, and broadcasting on 1470 kHz.

-KFXD moved to its current location of Nampa, Idaho in mid-1930.
+KFXD moved to its current location of Nampa, Idaho, in mid-1930.

 For three weeks in February 1998 the call letters were changed to KBKK, before returning to KFXD.